two toys representing couple and needs divorce financial advice

 Perhaps the single best divorce financial advice is preparing for the inevitable by making some basic changes.
 Among the top priorities are closing any joint credit accounts and taking your spouse’s name off credit cards, bank accounts, and employer records.
 You should then open new bank and credit accounts just in your name and begin to establish proper credit in your name only.

-It’s also important to change your marital status on important items like tax records, titles to property, health insurance, and utility bills.
-If your spouse was the beneficiary of a will or trust or was given medical directive power, you’ll need to legally change the designation.
+It is also important to change your marital status on important items like tax records, titles to property, health insurance, and utility bills.
+If your spouse was the beneficiary of a will or trust or was given medical directive power, you will need to legally change the designation.
 You may also need to change beneficiaries on life insurance policies, your 401(k), or your pension.

 Outline Your Assets